tarun-bisht/ImgUploader/Readme.md

 ## Installation

-Include Croppie and ImgUploader library to HTML inside Footer
+Include Jquery, Croppie and ImgUploader library to HTML inside Footer if using Bootstrap modal then ensure that bootstrap and it's JavaScript file are include in template.
 ```html
 <script src="image_uploader/croppie.min.js"></script>
 <script src="image_uploader/img.uploader.min.js"></script>